About Sarvey Wildlife

 June 29 - Confiscated Coyote Pup

 June 22, Townsend's Chipmunk - this orphaned chipmunk was found crawling along inside someone's garage.
 He is in our baby mammal nursery and we hope will grow strong and be ready for release one day soon.
-Status - Pending.
+Status - Released.
+Watch the video of him getting a workout on his wheel.

 June 15 Six Striped Skunks, these little ones were rescued after their mother was killed.
 First, three arrived - then a couple of hours later 2 more showed up in the area and were brought in by the homeowner.
 The next day, the last one finally came out from it’s hiding spot - hungry and alone - it was able to be re-united with its siblings.
 There are 4 boys and 2 girls!
-Status – Pending, in care expected to be released.
+Status -Released

 June 1 - Great Horned owlet.
 For about 20 years Athena, our Educational Great Horned owl has been a foster mom to orphaned baby owlets.
 We found an old newspaper clipping from May 6, 1998, where she is shown doing this very same thing.